belthor777/Machine-Learning/PH207x/excercises/Lesson10/Linear Regression.md

 R²        | 0.653               | 0.653
 Adj.
 R²   | 0.646               | 0.642

-> **Hint:** Look at the standard error.
+> **Hint:** Look at the Standard Error, T-Statistics and R-Squares.
-> Look at the standard error, there's a tenfold increase in the standard error, and that's usually a tip-off that you've got some **multi-collinearity** possibly.
+* Look at the standard error, there's a tenfold increase in the standard error, and that's usually a tip-off that you've got some **multi-collinearity** possibly.
+* The T statistic went from a significant to quite insignificant.
+By adding one term you shouldn't be seeing this big a difference, unless it's very highly related to before.
+* And look at the P value went from 0.001 to 0.574, and the R-squared didn't change.
+* The R-squares didn't change at all.
+They're basically the same thing.
+Tip-off that you've got multi-collinearity.